ace-lab/pl-ucb-csxxx/README.md

    - checkbox --> multiple select multiple choice
    - blank --> input box (string, integer, symbol, ect.)
    - code (The answer format is a piece of code.)
-     - CS10 has changed this tag to 'dead python' for specificity
+     - CS10 has changed this tag to 'dead python' for specificity.
+Feel free to change it accordingly.
    - dropdown
    - matrix
    - drawing (The answer format requires drawing on a canvas to input a graphical representation of an answer.)